What is Acas?

 At least 14 days before a hearing, both parties must submit any documentation to be relied on at the hearing and a list of the people who will appear.
 Participants must also submit statements outlining their case at least seven days before the hearing.
 Hearings will be arranged by Acas at a time and place convenient for all involved.

 Hearings are informal and the parties can choose who they wish to represent them.
 The outcome of the hearing will be an award, which will be issued within three weeks of the hearing.

 An employee can withdraw their claim at any time, but employers against whom a claim has been made cannot withdraw from the scheme.
 Any withdrawals must be made in writing.
 A settlement can be reached at any point during proceedings and if one is made, the arbitrator should be informed in writing.

 Arbitrators are selected for the Acas panel because of their knowledge and experience of workplace discipline.
 Neither party can influence the choice of arbitrator.
 Upon selection, the arbitrator must confirm in writing that they do not know of any circumstances that could affect their impartiality (for example, if they know one of the parties in dispute).
 Until the conclusion of the arbitration, it is their duty to inform ACAS of any new circumstances that could affect their judgment.

 Arbitrators’ duties include:

-Giving each party a chance to put their case forwards;
+- giving each party a chance to put their case forward;